 Successfully partnering with a submissive man requires understanding, communication, and healthy boundary setting.

-1. Encourage His Voice
+1. How to Encourage His Voice Without Forcing It

 Make conscious efforts to draw out his opinions and preferences.
 Ask specific questions like “What would you prefer?” or “How do you feel about this decision?”